Kragrathea/pgcode/README.md

 If you installed to some other machine subsititute the ip address or name.

 The above URL should take you to the PrettyGCode home page.
-If Fluidd or Moonraker (or OctoPrint) is installed on the same machine code will attempt to detect the server type and should automatically connect.
+If don't have your printer machine set to require login it should automatically connect.
+If you have your system secured you will have to use an API key to allow access.
+To configure the connection to the printer click on the connection button in the upper right of the screen.
+There you can enter your server address and any API key.

+You can get your API key in Fluidd via the System configuration menu

+# Manually setting server via URL parameter (not recommended)

 If your server is located on another machine or isn't being detected you can specifiy it on the command line like this:

 http://fluiddpi.local:7136?server=http://fluiddpi.local:7125 <-Connect to the local instance of Moonraker (port 7125 by default)